benkrier/react-redux-observables/README.md

 Trying to have a search input that shows a dropdown of possible matches.
 Upon selection, the component will display the user avatar as well as a list of their public repos.

+### Forex Quotes

+Trying to stream forex currency data into a buy/sell panel.

 Here it is: [https://benkrier.github.io/react-redux-observables/](https://benkrier.github.io/react-redux-observables/).